One should seek rehab for alcoholism when addicted to alcohol and wish to stay sober.

 - Cause erectile dysfunction

-Dependency on alcohol also causes mental health conditions such as anxiety and depression and certain mood swings.
+Mental and physical dependence on alcohol also causes mental health issues such as anxiety and depression and certain mood swings.

-Therefore, in addition to your AUD treatment, you should seek medical care for other complications associated with alcohol addiction as well.
+Therefore, in addition to your alcoholism treatment, you should seek professionals who provide medical advice for other complications associated with alcohol addiction as well.

-The treatment of alcohol addiction is a lifelong journey, and one is likely to experience temptations and relapses from time to time.
+Treating alcohol addiction using a professional medical provider in alcohol treatment centers is a lifelong journey, and one is likely to experience temptations and relapses from time to time.
 This is entirely normal.

-One may slip in and out of their sobriety on the journey to recovery, and as such, having supportive family members and friends will go a long way in helping you overcome this addiction.
+One may slip in and out of their long-term sobriety on the recovery journey, and as such, having supportive friends along with marital and family counseling will go a long way in helping you overcome this alcohol addiction.

-However, some people can recover from AUD the first time they attend rehab.
-Which is fantastic, but if you are not one of them, do not beat yourself up; the more you try, the better your chances of success.
+However, some people can recover from alcohol use disorder the first time they attend alcohol rehab.
+Which is fantastic, but if you are not one of them, do not beat yourself up; the more you try, the better your chances of treatment success.
 All the best.